 \section{Introduction}

-Type Ia supernovae (\sns) are well-known standardizable candles which have been widely used to provide precise luminosity distance estimates to galaxies, as an input of the Hubble diagram. \sns\ are an essential probe to measure cosmological parameters such as the dark matter density, the dark energy density, its equation-of-state parameter $w$ \citep{betouleImprovedCosmologicalConstraints2014,broutPantheonAnalysisCosmological2022} and the Hubble constant $H_0$\citep{riessComprehensiveMeasurementLocal2022, scolnic2023cats}.
+Type Ia supernovae (\sns) are well-known standardizable candles that have been widely used to provide precise estimates of the luminosity distances to galaxies, as an input of the Hubble diagram. \sns\ are an essential probe with which to measure cosmological parameters such as the dark matter density, the dark energy density, its equation-of-state parameter, $w$ \citep{betouleImprovedCosmologicalConstraints2014,broutPantheonAnalysisCosmological2022}, and the Hubble constant, $H_0$\citep{riessComprehensiveMeasurementLocal2022, scolnic2023cats}.

-Several surveys have been designed (e.g. LSST, \citealt{LSST_2009_sciencebook}; Euclid, \citealt{laureijs2011euclid}; and DESI, \citealt{desicollaboration2016desi}) to collect powerful datasets for cosmology.
-In particular, the Zwicky Transient Facility (ZTF) was designed to observe several thousands of \sn\ light curves, by far the largest low-redshift sample ($z < 0.1$) to date.
-By combining the data from all these surveys, cosmological parameters, such as $H_0$, $w$ and the matter density parameter $\Omega_m$ will be measured with a precision never reached before, allowing to put strong constraints on the $\Lambda$CDM model.
-To achieve this goal, we need to improve our understanding of different sources of systematic uncertainties which were negligible in the past compared to statistical uncertainties.
+Several surveys have been designed (e.g., LSST, \citealt{LSST_2009_sciencebook}; \textit{Euclid}, \citealt{laureijs2011euclid}; and DESI, \citealt{desicollaboration2016desi}) to collect powerful datasets for cosmology.
+In particular, the \textit{Zwicky} Transient Facility (ZTF) was designed to observe several thousands of \sn\ light curves, by far the largest low-redshift sample ($z < 0.1$) to date.
+By combining the data from all these surveys, cosmological parameters, such as $H_0$, $w$, and the matter density parameter, $\Omega_m$, will be measured with a precision never reached before, allowing us to put strong constraints on the $\Lambda$CDM model.
+To achieve this goal, we need to improve our understanding of different sources of systematic uncertainties that were negligible in the past compared to statistical uncertainties.
 In this article, we explore the effect of the \sn\ host-galaxy peculiar velocities (PVs) on the determination of $H_0$ with the ZTF sample.

 Peculiar velocities refer to the motion of galaxies with respect to a comoving frame in an expanding Universe.
-They originates from the gravitational in-fall of matter towards overdense regions.
-As demonstrated in previous works such as \citealt{huiCorrelatedFluctuationsLuminosity2006,davisEffectPeculiarVelocities2011,petersonPantheonAnalysisEvaluating2022}, the SN Ia host galaxy PVs have a most significant impact on the cosmological parameter inference when using low-redshift {\sns}.
+They originate from the gravitational infall of matter toward overdense regions.
+As has been demonstrated in previous works such as \citealt{huiCorrelatedFluctuationsLuminosity2006,davisEffectPeculiarVelocities2011,petersonPantheonAnalysisEvaluating2022}, the SN Ia host galaxy PVs have the most significant impact on cosmological parameter inference when using low-redshift {\sns}.
 Depending on the sign of the PV projection on the observer’s line of sight, it will produce either a blue or a red Doppler shift ($z_p$) of the observed redshift ($z_\mathrm{obs}$) with respect to the cosmological redshift ($z_\mathrm{cos}$):

-The PV distribution of the host galaxies will affect the redshift-distance relation in two ways.